Call (888) 883-2483

 Connecting Military Service to Diabetes

 While many are familiar with the link between Agent Orange exposure and the development of diabetes, it is less widely known that conditions such as PTSD or musculoskeletal conditions can result in diabetes.
 Studies have found that conditions such as PTSD, hypertension, and sleep apnea can be risk factors for the development of diabetes.
+These all interconnect with each other and can cause a lot of potential risks that can lead to the development of diabetes.
+It can often seem like a far reach to try and link up the various other disabilities, but with the help of professionals, you can often see where the links are.

 Additionally, musculoskeletal conditions can result in a reduction in physical activity.
 This reduction can lead to a sedentary lifestyle which results in obesity, and obesity is one of the main risk factors in the development of diabetes.
-It is less intuitive to connect diabetes with the above listed conditions, but Veterans who suffer from one could very easily suffer from the other.
+It is less intuitive to connect diabetes with the above-listed conditions, but Veterans who suffer from one could very easily suffer from the other.
 If a Veteran is service connected for PTSD, hypertension, or sleep apnea, they could become service connected for diabetes secondary to those conditions.

 VA Disability Attorneys